aws/aws-cli/awscli/examples/ssm/start-session.rst

 **To start a Session Manager session**

-This example makes a connection with an instance for a Session Manager session.
+This example establishes a connection with an instance for a Session Manager session.

 Note that this interactive command requires the Session Manager plugin to be installed on the client machine making the call.
 For more information, see `<link-text>` in the *AWS Systems Manager User Guide*.